About Neurodiversity

 Counting - May be able to count in sequence but find it difficult when counting times tables.

-Calculations – May have difficulty learning and recalling number facts.
-Also do not use rules or procedures to build on known fact, they may know that 2+5=7 but do not know that 5+2=7.
+Calculations – May have difficulty learning and recalling number facts and using rules or procedures to build on known facts.
+For example, they may know that 2+5=7 but not that 5+2=7.

 Operations – May have difficulty when handling money or telling the time.